Common Challenges and Problems Wheelchair Users Face

 23 Nov 2020

-Wheelchairs are an invaluable tool which aids an individual both physically and mentally.
-They provide a safe, convenient way of travelling, providing far more freedom.
-This increased independence has a vital impact on a person’s mental health.
-It allows them to freely access social gatherings and leisure activities at ease.
+Wheelchairs are an invaluable tool which aids an individual both physically and mentally by providing a safe and convenient way to travel, offering far more freedom to the individual.
+This increased independence has a vital impact on a person’s mental health by allowing them to freely access social gatherings and leisure activities at ease.
 A wheelchair also ensures that the user can travel safely, minimising risk and providing comfort throughout the day.
 As accessibility is, rightly, becoming a more vocalised issue, many locations and activities are ensuring they are available for everyone.
 This could be as easy as installing wheelchair ramps into a public building, allowing the user to easily get in and out.
 In today’s blog, we will be exploring some of the most common challenges and difficulties for wheelchair users and what is being done to support this issue.

 Some services have taken steps to allow their buses to be even more accessible to wheelchair users, such as First Bus.
 Their fast-tracking smartphone app allows users to view the number of available wheelchair spaces on their bus in real-time.
 The user is able to search the time and date of travel, as well as the service number, and they can see the number of available spaces.
 This innovative idea means wheelchair users can travel whilst being informed and feeling confident with the arrangements.
 To find out more or to download the app, click here.